-Below are a range of databases relevant to Psychology available, onsite and offsite, through our subscription to the University of Sunderland Library.
+Below are a range of databases relevant to Psychology available, onsite and offsite, through our subscription to the NCIUL Library.
 Password protected access will be provided by the Library IT team at enrolment stage.

 Core Databases

 APA PsycNET - searches across PsycINFO (articles, books & dissertations), PsycEXTRA (grey literature), PsycTESTS (tests and measures) and PsycARTICLES / PDF guide / tutorials